 Call for Participation

-SweCog invites both full oral presentations and short poster talks.
-We invite submissions covering all areas of cognitive science.
+SweCog invites both oral and poster presentations, covering all areas of cognitive science.
+We welcome presentations of on-going work as well as recently finished studies.
 If you would like to present, please submit a presentation abstract or a short paper, following the specification stated below.
-Desired presentation form (oral or poster talk) can be indicated when submitting.
+Desired presentation form (oral or poster) can be indicated when submitting.

-For both full presentation and short poster talks, an abstract of up to 200 words should be submitted as plain text along with the conference registration.
-All accepted abstracts are included in the conference proceedings, which are published online.
+Submitted abstracts should be up to 200 words as plain text along with the conference registration.
+All accepted abstracts are included in the SweCog conference proceedings, which are published online.

 Short paper submission

-Short paper submissions should be written using our provided formatting template, covering 1 to 3 pages including images and references.
+Submitted short paper manuscripts should be written using the provided formatting template, covering 1 to 3 pages including images and references.
 Manuscripts are submitted in PDF format.

 Participants accepted for oral presentation are asked to prepare a 15 minute presentation, preferably using PowerPoint or similar visual support.
 An additional 5 minutes is reserved for questions.
-Presentations will be given over Zoom.
-Detailed instructions for where to connect, test your video and audio setup, etc. will be previded shortly before the start of the conferencfe.
+If the number of submitted oral presentations exceeds the number of slots, priority will be given to short papers, while considering scientific quality, topical spread, and speaker diversity.

 Registration and submission